Best Of17 min read

 Cons

-• No white-label or reseller program worth mentioning
+• No white-label or meaningful reseller program

 • Backup frequency on base plans is weekly, not daily